Agree to Disagree: When Deep Learning Models With Identical Architectures Produce Distinct Explanations: Measuring Explanation Consistency

-The definition of $S_{(a,b)}$ should be determined based on the characteristics of $X$, e.g. data dimension and sparsity.
-Here we use the testing accuracy of a binary model, $M_{(a,b)}$, trained to classify between $E(Y^a(x_i))$ and $E(Y^b(x_i))$ for $i \in {1,\dots,T}$, where $T$ is the size of the testing set.
+The definition of $S_{(a,b)}$ should be determined based on the characteristics of $X$, e.g. data dimension and sparsity, and as such it makes sense that different definitions may be appropriate in different scenarios, as long as it is monotonic in the range $[0,1]$.
+Multiple definitions could be chosen ranging from information-theoretic measures to statistical metrics of similarity (note that similarity metrics can be modified to fit our definition of $S_{(a, b)}$ by ``flipping" their output to ensure that $S_{(a, b)} = 0$ when $a, b$ are identical).
+Throughout this paper we use the training accuracy of a binary model, $M_{(a,b)}$, trained to classify between $E(Y^a(x_i))$ and $E(Y^b(x_i))$ for $i \in {1,\dots,T}$, where $T$ is the size of the testing set.
 Eq.\ref{eq:c} can then be re-written as:

 where $|.|$ is the absolute operator. $S_{(a,b)}$ is set to $2*|M_{(a,b)}-0.5|$ to normalise the classification accuracy and make it more meaningful as separability by measuring its distance from theoretical random baseline.
 An accuracy $M_{(a,b)} = 1$ means the two explanations are completely separable with $S_{(a,b)} = 1$ and $C=0$, and on the other extreme an accuracy $M_{(a,b)} = 0.5$ means that there is perfect agreement between $a$ and $b$ resulting in $S_{(a,b)}=0$ and $C=1$.
+However, while we have chosen to use the training accuracy of a binary classifier to measure the distance, $D$, between the explainability values, as noted earlier different distance measures could be used and it may be the case that different distance metrics are suited better to different applications and datasets.
+When choosing a separability metric, it is important to determine whether the chosen distance metric is sensitive enough to detect the small changes in the explanations that we wish to detect.
+Each possible consistency metric will have various advantages and disadvantages, and it may be that some are better suited to different scenarios; one of the reasons we have chosen to use a binary classifier is its wide range applicability and intuitive interpretation.